The Ultimate Guide to Watch Case Shapes

 Cushion Watches

-Cushion-shaped cases are square with rounded edges and take their names from pillows.
-They aren’t very common today, but I find they are much more elegant than a classic square watch.
+Cushion-shaped cases are square with rounded edges and named for their pillow-like design.
+They aren’t very common today but are considered more elegant than a classic square watch.
 The rounded edges soften the sharpness of the square and make the watch look more refined.
+Cushion-shaped watches can have round or cushion-shaped dials.
 Laurent Ferrier has made cushion-shaped watches a signature of his brand, like this Galet Square watch.
+The Historiques American 1921 from Vacheron Constantin has a cushion-shaped case with a twist.
+The crown is located on the top right corner, and the dial is angled diagonally.
+This unique design lets the wearer read the time without turning the wrist.
+Panerai famously uses the cushion case on its Lumior and Radiomir watches.
+Hermès combined a cushion case with a round dial in its H08 collection, which highlighted the contrasting shapes.

 Unique Case Shapes

-Some watches are instantly recognizable from their case shape because they are completely unique, like Cartier’s iconic Crash watches.
-These Surrealism-inspired watches are produced in extremely limited quantities and have become some of the hottest watches in the vintage market today.
+Some watches are instantly recognizable for their case shape because they are completely unique, like Cartier’s iconic Crash watches.
+These surrealism-inspired watches are produced in extremely limited quantities and have become some of the hottest watches in the vintage market today.
+Hermès also uses unique case shapes in some of its watches.
+The Heure H watch is shaped like the letter H, and the Kelly watch is shaped like a padlock.